WilliamAbraham/Visor/README.md

-# Visor
+# Visor - Work in Progress

-Powered by Microsoft's OmniParser, a UI element extraction tool, Visor is a human-in-the-loop computer use tool.
+Powered by Microsoft's OmniParser, a UI element extraction tool, Visor is a **human-in-the-loop** computer use tool.
 Providing visual cues, glowing rectangles, Visor directs users on how to navigate their desktop based on prompts.